haideralmesaody/ISXDailyReportScrapper/ALPHA_ANNOUNCEMENT.md

-# 🚀 Alpha Testers Wanted: ISX Daily Reports Scrapper - Professional Stock Market Data Platform
+# 🚀 Alpha Testers Wanted: ISX Daily Reports Scraper - Professional Stock Market Data Platform

 ## 📈 Transform Your Iraq Stock Exchange Analysis

 We're excited to announce the **Alpha Release** of our comprehensive ISX (Iraq Stock Exchange) data analysis platform!
 After months of development, we're ready to share this powerful tool with select alpha testers.

-## 🎯 What Is ISX Daily Reports Scrapper?
+## 🎯 What Is ISX Daily Reports Scraper?

 A complete, enterprise-grade solution for Iraq Stock Exchange data collection, processing, and analysis.
 Our platform automates the entire workflow from data scraping to professional visualizations.